alura/techguide/_data/downloadFiles/en_US/react.md

    - Learning what TypeScript is, why it was created, how it works and its relationship with JavaScript
    - Knowing the TypeScript tools (integration with the code editor, static checker and compiler)
    - Writing code in TypeScript using its tools (interfaces, enum, decorators, etc.)
-- [ ] **YARN**:
-   - Yarn is a package manager for your code.
-It allows you to use and share code with other developers.
-Code is shared through something called a package (sometimes referred to as a module).
-A package contains all the code being shared as well as a package.json file which describes the package.
-   - Managing packages
-   - Managing dependencies
-   - Installing packages offline
-   - Commands
-   - The yarn.lock file
 - [ ] **React Testing Library**:
    - React Testing Library builds on top of DOM Testing Library by adding APIs for working with React components.
 It is a set of helpers that let you test React components without relying on their implementation details.
    - Testing React components